alvr-org/ALVR/alvr/xtask/flatpak/README.md

 # ALVR Launcher Flatpak

 This is an experimental Flatpak for ALVR Launcher!
 It is **only** compatible with the Flatpak version of Steam!
-For all non-Flatpak Steam users, use the AppImage that is already provided.
+For all non-Flatpak Steam users, use the non-flatpak launcher that is already provided.

 ## Installation